 Relaxation: Relaxing is the immediate release of that stretching and pulling tension left behind from the straightening of the natural fibers.
 That tension exists on a molecular level and is leftover from the manufacturing process.
 When tepid or warm water is added to the natural fabric, the warmth will let the fabric swell, reducing the size by about 1 percent.

 Consolidation: The third type is Consolidation shrinkage, which happens in the laundry process itself.
 The mechanical bouncing action of the washer and drier beats up the fibers, curling them back up again.
-A 2002 study in The Research Journal of Association of Universities for Textiles found the structure of the fabric affects shrinkage.
+A 2002 study in The Research Journal of the Association of Universities for Textiles found the structure of the fabric affects shrinkage.

 Denim jeans are tightly woven cotton, so they only shrink slightly, but sweaters are mostly air!
 So they can shrink as much as 30 percent.
 Even the natural moisture content of the fibers themselves can affect shrinkage: cotton has about 5 percent, and wool has about 17 percent.
-So over-drying can inevitably cause clothing to change shape.
+So, over-drying can inevitably cause clothing to change shape.

 Nazi scientists added plastics to wool to fill the spaces and solidify the fibers in World War II.
-Today this continues with manufacturers weaving in non-shrinking synthetics.
+Today, this continues with manufacturers weaving in non-shrinking synthetics.
 Chemists invented anti-shrinking agents to cover natural fibers and keep them from curling up.

 What causes clothes to shrink?

 Synthetic: Synthetic fibers are polymer chains built from small units, or monomers, usually derived from petroleum.
 It includes materials like polyester, nylon, polypropylene, and many more.
 Most synthetic fibers are hydrophobic or water-hating.
 It is why they’re often used as outerwear to shed water or underwear to breathe and let moisture escape the skin.
-For the most part, these types of materials have no issue with water and don’t shrink when machine washed.
+For the most part, these types of materials have no issue with water and don’t shrink when machine-washed.

 Be careful, though, because high temperatures with washing and drying can potentially warp these materials.
 For this reason, many clothing manufacturers pre-shrink thread, so you don’t have to worry about it.

 Animal-based: Protein-based fibers like silk and wool are a different story.
 These materials have polar and nonpolar sections arranged in tube-like structures, making the inside hydrophilic and outside hydrophobic.
 These exteriors are excellent for light exposure to water, like when it rains, because it rolls right off.
-But when things get wet garment is in big trouble because water can eventually break through into the hydrophilic interior, where it sticks around.
+But when things get wet, the garment is in big trouble because water can eventually break through into the hydrophilic interior, where it sticks around.

 This is why wool takes so long to dry once fully soaked.
 These water molecules cause the interior of the fiber structure to swell.
 To accommodate that swelling, the exterior of the fiber has to contract lengthwise.

 When the water evaporates, the fibers remain in this shortened configuration, and the sweater is now misshapen or too small.
 Regular detergent interacts with the hydrophobic surface, helping transport water into it, causing damage to its structure.
-A low temperature, short wash time, and mild detergent help reduce stress on fibers to limit the damage.
+A low temperature, short wash time, and mild detergent help reduce stress on fibers and limit damage.

 Conclusion

-If manufacturers use polyester or any synthetic fabric for the body and use quaternary fabric for the lining, the outer body is the same after a few washes.
+If manufacturers use polyester or synthetic fabric for the body and quaternary fabric for the lining, the outer body is the same after a few washes.
 So manufacturers need to take necessary precautions and preach the high shrinkage.

 Frequently asked questions